Capstone · Optional · Solo

 You'll see BGP-related lines for that specific peer — fsm transitions, retry attempts, whatever the lab's continuous emitters are producing for the broken session.
 The metric told you something is wrong.
 The logs tell you why.

 Stop and notice.
-You localised the problem from a single alert payload to a specific peer with a specific configured intent that reality isn't matching.
+You narrowed down the problem from a single alert to a specific peer with a specific configured intent that reality isn't matching.
 This is the triage every on-call walks.
 The fact that it took four queries instead of one says you're doing it right — count by collapses noise, bgp_oper_state answers the targeted question, the LogQL bridge explains the why.
 You worked top-down: device, interface, peer, log evidence.
 Each layer ruled out a class of failure before you went deeper.

-Act 3 — Diagnose: drive the cascade and walk the shape
+Act 3 — Diagnose: drive the cascade and walk the shape¶

 While you were triaging, things escalated.
 A different problem started developing on the same device — the kind of cascade that starts with a flap and ends with customers complaining about latency.
 Time to drive it and read it as it unfolds: